square/leakcanary/docs/upgrading-to-leakcanary-2.0.md

 * The `leakcanary-android-no-op` artifact is gone.
 If you have compile errors, see below.
   * **Question**: if there's no no-op anymore, how do I ensure none of this runs during release builds?
   * **Answer**: as long as you add `leakcanary-android` as `debugImplementation`, there won't be any code referencing LeakCanary in your release builds.
-* LeakCanary now **depends on AndroidX** instead of the support library.
+* LeakCanary does not depend on the support library anymore, and it doesn't depend on AndroidX either.
-* Detection of AndroidX fragments is now automatic if you have the AndroidX fragments dependency.
+* Detection of AndroidX fragments is automatic if you have the AndroidX fragments dependency.

 ## Default setup code